tbhozie/hoziewedding.com/content/rsvp.md

     weight: 4

 ---
 Let us know if you can make it!
-Fill out the form below to RSVP.
+Fill out the form below to RSVP, or you can send in your RSVP from the invitation.

 {{< form-rsvp action="http://tylerhozie.com/rsvp.php" >}}